forax/write_your_own_java_framework/mapper/README2.md

-# Serializing objects from JSON
+# Reading objects from JSON

-The aim of class `JSONDeserializer` is to transform JSON objects into Java Beans, or records and JSON array into `java.util.List`.
+The aim of class `JSONReader` is to transform JSON objects in textual form into Java Beans, or records and JSON array into `java.util.List`.

 First, we register `TypeMatcher`s with `addTypeMatcher(typeMatcher)`, that recognize types like records or list and